mhkeller/plot/README.md

 * **options** `{Object}`
   * An options object.
 * **options.library** `{String|String[]='observablehq/plot'}`
   * Specify what library to load to render the plot.
-Built-in options are `'observablehq/plot'` and `'plotly'`.
+Built-in options are `'observablehq/plot'`, `'vega-lite'` and `'plotly'`.
 Other strings will be interpreted as custom JavaScript to insert.
 This field can also be an array of strings, if you need to add multiple scripts.
 * **options.outPath** `{String='chart.png'}`
   * A filepath to write the image.
 * **options.view** `{Boolean=false}`